Get Help for Yourself

 Our team of Licensed Clinical Social Workers are here to listen and help you through this tough time in your life.
 Trust us, and trust our years of experience.
 Get in touch with us today and see how we can help.

-To anyone out there feeling chronically lonely, self destructive, stuck in a moment that they can't get out of, I encourage you to seek the kind of guidance that Solace House provide.
-The generous and compassionate people at Solace House have provided a support system for so many who know now that they don't have to navigate their life alone and are worth the effort.
+To anyone out there feeling chronically lonely, self-destructive or stuck in a moment that they can't get out of, I encourage you to seek the kind of guidance that Solace House provides.
+The generous and compassionate people at Solace House have provided a support system for me.
+Now I know I don't have to navigate life alone, that I’m worth the effort.
 You are too.

 What to expect.